shrinidhi99/set-associative-hash-fq-codel-ns-3/Doc/fq-codel.rst

 hash as long as the number of flows is fewer than the number of queues.
 Essentially, it makes the queue management system more efficient.
 Set associative hash is a vital component of CAKE, which is another popular flow management algorithm that is also implemented in Linux and is being tested for FqCodel.
-Furthermore, this module can be directly used with CAKE when its other components are implementeded in ns-3.
+Furthermore, this module can be directly used with CAKE when its other components are implemented in ns-3.
 The only changes are in the DoEnqueue function and are detailed below.

 * class :cpp:class:`FqCoDelQueueDisc`: This class implements the main FqCoDel algorithm: